hexus/phaser-arcade-slopes/README.md

 source could understand this plugin with relative ease.

 If you want to build the plugin yourself from source, install Bower, clone the repository and run NPM, Bower and Gulp like so.
-I plan on making this simpler in future.

 ```bash
 npm i -g bower